Andriusau/Wolfsonian-Lakehouse/README.md

 - 🖼️ **Virtual Exhibition Builder:** A highly interactive sandbox where users can drag, drop, and creatively arrange their saved artifacts on a 2D gallery wall.
 Powered by `@dnd-kit`, users can curate their layout and instantly export it as a high-resolution exhibition poster.
 - 🧠 **Memory Match (Kreisman Collection):** A classic concentration card game that dynamically generates matching pairs using high-resolution architectural artifacts from the Kreisman collection, testing users' spatial memory.
 - 🕵️‍♂️ **Curator's Challenge (Spot the Real Title):** A fast-paced, 10-round multiple-choice game where users must identify the real artifact title from a list of dynamically generated, highly-plausible fake titles pulled from the database.
+- 💡 **Community Roadmap & Feature Tracker (`/features`):** A live, interactive feature board and changelog that replaces the museum's historical running Word document.
+Staff and visitors can submit new requests with their name and email, upvote proposals, filter by system or status (*Under Review*, *In Progress*, *Planned*, *Done*), and read live dev updates from AA.

 ## 🏗️ Architecture & Tech Stack
 * **Orchestration:** Prefect 3 (Native 24-Node DAG), Docker Compose, and Make